PolyU hosts Jockey Club Smart Ageing Hub Project Achievement Sharing Day

-The Hong Kong Polytechnic University (PolyU) hosted the Jockey Club Smart Ageing Hub Project Achievement Sharing Day on 3 November 2023, aiming to share the fruitful achievements of the Project with stakeholders in the gerontechnology (gerontech) field.
-The event brought together cross-disciplinary experts to share their experience and best practices and to discuss the future development of Hong Kong’s gerontech ecosystem.
+PolyU hosted the Jockey Club Smart Ageing Hub Project Achievement Sharing Day on 3 November, aiming to share the fruitful achievements of the Project with stakeholders in the gerontechnology (gerontech) field.
+Attended by more than 300 representatives from the field including stakeholders from the elderly care industry, academia and the business sector, the event brought together cross-disciplinary experts to share their experience and best practices and to discuss the future development of Hong Kong’s gerontech ecosystem.

 An HKSAR Chief Executive’s Community Project since December 2017, the Jockey Club Smart Ageing Hub received a donation of over HK$47 million from The Hong Kong Jockey Club Charities Trust and is currently managed by the PolyU Department of Biomedical Engineering.
 The Project aims to tackle issues related to Hong Kong’s ageing population through the establishment of a cross-disciplinary network, in order to promote not only innovative gerontech solutions for elderly care, but also to enhance quality of life for the elderly.

 For details: https://polyu.me/PolyUJCSmartAgeing

 Research & Knowledge Transfer

 PolyU develops first-of-its-kind multimodal robot to help stroke patients regain mobility

 PolyU has achieved a remarkable breakthrough in rehabilitation device development.
 The Mobile Ankle-foot Exoneuromusculoskeleton is the first-of-its-kind multimodal robot for ankle-foot rehabilitation specifically designed for stroke patients with...

 Faculty of Business partners with OSL to establish Web 3.0 AI research centre